boanjo/myskyeye/README.md

 # myskyeye
 A personal surveillance system written mainly in Python using TensorFlow for object recognition and OpenCV for most frame worker (capture, save, copy, filter, motion detection etc).
 You can of course buy this kind of functionalty but if you are like me interested in learning new stuff, this can be used as inspiration to make it fit your needs (even if it will work out of the box too).
-The next step is to also do recognition of people caught on the cameras with optional alarm triggering.
+The next step is to also do facial recognition of people caught on the cameras with optional alarm triggering.

 In my setup i run the applications on a [Hetzner](https://www.hetzner.com/) bare metal server outside of my premises and have a continuous RTSP stream from the cameras.
 If someone tries to tamper with the cameras it will record up until the last frame before the power or internet is cut off.